 U.S. Delegation at the 2010 Annual Meeting of the International Commission for the Conservation of Atlantic Tunas (ICCAT).

 Local Vietnam fish market.
 Most of the seafood imported by the United States comes from Asia.

 Fisheries managers from Turkey visited the United States to learn how to target swordfish using buoy gear, a fishing method that yields high quality swordfish with very low rates of bycatch.

 Frozen sashimi-grade tuna being processed at a plant in China.

 The U.S. approach to science-based fisheries management has become a global model of success.
 We are leading the way in scientific and technological advancements and in the development of innovative management strategies for sustainable fisheries.
-The NOAA Fisheries Office of International Affairs aims to promote international cooperation to achieve effective and responsible marine stewardship and ensure sustainable fisheries management globally.
+The NOAA Fisheries Office of International Affairs and Seafood Inspection aims to promote international cooperation to achieve effective and responsible marine stewardship and ensure sustainable fisheries management globally.

 How does our work support U.S. interests and the economy?

 The seafood business is a really big deal in the United States.
 In 2012, U.S. commercial and recreational saltwater fishing generated more than $199 billion in sales impacts, contributed $89 million to gross domestic product, and supported 1.7 million jobs in U.S. marine fishing and across the broader economy.1 Many of our coastal communities depend on fisheries to support their livelihoods and culture.